En Español

 Future Leaders of Change

-Support for a youth-led communications project that will make information about pesticide reform and environmental activism more accessible and elevate more youth voices for change in their community.
+Future Leaders of Change’s mission is to create opportunities for other youth like us, to not only educate them about pesticide reform and environmental activism, but also to help elevate their voices for change and in their community.
+Wildseeds Grant funds support a youth-led communications project that will make information about pesticide reform and environmental activism more accessible and elevate more youth voices for change in their community.

 Brentwood, CA